AdobeAtAdobe/kirby_docs/acpdr/api-specification/markdown/narrative/tutorials/creating_a_connector_tutorial/ACP_dynamic_connector_tutorial.md

 `{CONNECTION_ID}`: ID of the connector you just created.

-#### 3. Select an MS Dynamics Object
+#### 3. Select an Microsoft Dynamics Object

-Next, select the MS Dynamic CRM object to ingest.
+Next, select the Microsoft Dynamics CRM object to ingest.
 You can get the entire list of available objects from the MS Dynamic CRM connection using the following request.

 ##### Request